Livda/WorkHard/cit/systems/SummerExam2015.md

 `systemd` which is more efficient and can handle more problems.

 ##b) What is a Linux daemon?
 With reference to run-level directories, describe how daemons usually get started. (_6 marks_)
-A Linux daemon is a service running in the background.
-These can vary depending on the particular distribution and the run-level.
-The latter refers to a set of services that start-up at boot time.
+A Linux daemon is a service running in the background and usually load at boot time.
+A run level is selected, runs all services in the appropriate run-level directory uses symbolic links.

 \newpage
 ##c) With the aid of a diagram, describe how the NFS service works. (_10 marks_)
 ![NFS service](http://www.redhatlinuxsysadmin.com/redhat-linux-system-administration/module5/images/nfs.gif)

+__Network File System__ - A server runs NFS server software.
+It exports a directory to clients.
+Client runs NFS client software.
+Client has access to exported directory subject to set permissions.

 ##d) Give three reasons why concurrency cannot be avoided in a modern operating system. (_6 marks_)

 1) Multiple application running at the same time
-2) Windowing
+2) Windowing is naturally concurrent
-3) Multi-processors
+3) Multi-processors uses
+4) Greater efficiency - makes more use of resources so system won't be idle
+5) Distributed systems

 #Question 5
 ##a) Define mutual exclusion and state the conditions for mutual exclusion to occur. (_12 marks_)